 - Foreign exchange risk: There is no direct foreign exchange risk and the Group has not hedged its exposure arising from foreign exchange. - Interest rate risk Income earned on cash at bank are at floating interest rates. - Equity price risk the Group is exposed to equity price risk, which arises from investments in equity securities and managed funds.
 The management of the Group monitors the proportion of its investment portfolio based on market indices.
-Material investments within the portfolio are managed on an individual basis and all buy and sell decisions are approved by the Audit, Finance and Risk Committee.

-Notes to the financial statements for the year ended 30 June 2020 (Cont'd)
+Notes to the financial statements for the year ended 30 June 2021 (Cont'd)